boolean-uk/csharp-cloud-azure-day-2/README.md

 ## Instructions

 1. Fork this repository
-2. Clone your fork to your machine
+2. Clone your fork to your machine.

 ## Core Activity